How do e-cigarette batteries work?

 Most e-cigarette batteries (including blu rechargeable devices) are lithium-based.
 Lithium batteries tend to hold a charge for much longer than other types of batteries, and e-cig batteries are no different in this regard.
 Lithium batteries are also used in a number of different everyday items such as cameras and clocks.

-The battery itself is turned on either with a button or via a pressure sensor that detects a change in air flow.
+The battery itself is turned on either with a button or via a motion sensor.
 It is sometimes attached to a smart chip which detects usage and activates the heating coil as well as an LED light at the tip of the e-cig.
 The same LED light can also be activated by the chip when the battery is low, and some e-cigs will flash or pulse when this is the case.
 Most batteries are recharged using a USB charging cable rather than a device-specific plug.

 How Long Do E-Cigarette Batteries Last?

 The simple answer is that it depends.
-Generally speaking, the larger the battery, the longer it will last between charges.
+Generally speaking, the larger the battery, the longer it will last.
 However, it’s also important to remember that your e-cig will still need to be fully charged for it to last as long as possible.
 The battery needs to be used fairly frequently to enable it to hold the maximum charge.

 What Are The Different Types Of Battery?